Nonminimally coupled ultralight axions as cold dark matter: Results

-Figure~\ref{fig:bg_1} shows that for non-zero $\xi$, the scalar field energy density scales as $a^{-4}$ during the initial phase like the energy density of relativistic components (photons and neutrinos)\footnote{We note that this yields an additional constraint on the non-minimally coupled case from primordial nucleosynthesis, which we discuss later.}.
-In the intermediate phase, for $\xi \lesssim 10^{-1}$, the scalar field makes a transition to a phase in which its energy density is constant.
+Figure~\ref{fig:bg_1} shows that for nonzero $\xi$, the scalar-field energy density scales as $a^{-4}$ during the initial phase like the energy density of relativistic components (photons and neutrinos).\footnote{We note that this yields an additional constraint on the nonminimally coupled case from primordial nucleosynthesis, which we discuss later.} In the intermediate phase, for $\xi \lesssim 10^{-1}$, the scalar field makes a transition to a phase in which its energy density is constant.
 For $\xi \gtrsim 1$, the energy density in the intermediate phase can become negative.
 At a later stage, $a \simeq 10^{-6}$, the energy density starts falling off as $a^{-3}$ for all values of $\xi$ for $m_{\phi} = 10^{-23}$ eV.
 Figure~\ref{fig:bg_2} shows the impact of changing $m_\phi$ for a fixed $\xi$ on the energy density.
 For larger $m_\phi$, the field enters both the constant energy density phase and the $a^{-3}$ phase earlier.

-In this paper, we focus on the range of values of $\xi$ for which the scalar field energy density is always a positive quantity.
+In this paper, we focus on the range of values of $\xi$ for which the scalar-field energy density is always a positive quantity.
 Thus, we work with $\xi \lesssim 1$.

-In Figure~\ref{fig:bg_term_comparison}, we investigate further the relative contribution of different terms in the equation of motion of non-minimally coupled scalar fields (Eq.~(\ref{eq:bg_KG_eqn})).
-It is seen that the term proportional to the non-minimal coupling $\xi$ always dominates at initial times.
-This term is $\propto H^2$ and follow from corresponding term in the scalar field Lagrangian, Eq.~(\ref{eq:Lagrangian}), which is proportional to the Ricci scalar $R \propto H^2$.
+In Fig.~\ref{fig:bg_term_comparison}, we further investigate the relative contribution of different terms in the equation of motion of nonminimally coupled scalar fields (Eq.~(\ref{eq:bg_KG_eqn})).
+It is seen that the term proportional to the nonminimal coupling $\xi$ always dominates at initial times.
+This term is $\propto H^2$ and follows from the corresponding term in the scalar-field Lagrangian, Eq.~(\ref{eq:Lagrangian}), which is proportional to the Ricci scalar $R \propto H^2$.
 This causes the energy density of the scalar field to behave as radiation during early times.
-At later times, the non-minimally coupling term becomes smaller than other terms, mainly owing to the rapid decrease in $H^2$, and the non-minimally coupled models behave as a minimally coupled model.
+At later times, the nonminimal coupling term becomes smaller than other terms, mainly owing to the rapid decrease in $H^2$, and the nonminimally coupled model behaves as a minimally coupled model.

-This shows that the main difference in the background evolution between the minimally and non-minimally coupled scalar fields is during the initial phase: the energy density of the minimally-coupled scalar field ($\xi = 0$) is constant during this phase while it falls as $a^{-4}$ for non-zero $\xi$.
+This shows that the main difference in the background evolution between the minimally and nonminimally coupled scalar fields is during the initial phase: The energy density of the minimally coupled scalar field ($\xi = 0$) is constant during this phase while it falls as $a^{-4}$ for nonzero $\xi$.